leotrimvojvoda/todo/README.md

 # todo
-Todo application using Spring Boot
+A simple notes application using Spring Boot